cjhnbls/pipelinedb-doc-cn/continuous-views.rst

 Viewing continuous views
 ---------------------------

-To view the continuous view s currently in the system, you can run a :code:`SELECT` on the :code:`pipeline_query` catalog table:
+To view the continuous views currently in the system, you can run a :code:`SELECT` on the :code:`pipeline_query` catalog table:

 .. code-block:: pipeline